- Ph.D., W. P. Carey School of Business, Arizona State University

-- Kim, Heechun, Robert E. Hoskisson, & Seung-Hyun Lee.
-“Why strategic factor markets matter: “New” multinationals’ geographic diversification and firm profitability.”
-Strategic Management Journal (forthcoming).
+- Kim, Heechun, Robert E. Hoskisson, and Seung-Hyun Lee.
+“Why strategic factor markets matter: ‘New’ multinationals’ geographic diversification and firm profitability.”
+Strategic Management Journal, 36(2015): 518-536.

-- Kim, Hicheon., Heechun Kim., & Robert E. Hoskisson.
+- Kim, Hicheon, Heechun Kim, and Robert E. Hoskisson.
 “Does market-oriented institutional change in an emerging economy make business group-affiliated multinationals perform better?
 An institution-based view.”
 Journal of International Business Studies, 41(2010): 1141-1160.

 - Kim, Hicheon, Heechun Kim, and Peggy Lee.
 “Ownership Structure and the Relationship between Financial Slack and R&D Investments: Evidence from Korean Firms.”
 Organization Science, 19(2008) 404-418.

 - Wan, William P., Daphne W. Yiu, Robert E. Hoskisson, and Heechun Kim.
 “The Performance Implications of Relationship Banking during Macroeconomic Expansion and Contraction,” Journal of International Business Studies, 39 (2008): 406-427.